 I know we can make this delicious cinnabon coffee creamer recipe at home for a fraction of the price.

 A Cleaner Cinnabon™ Coffee Creamer

-There’s no hiding the fact that commercially prepared liquid coffee creamer has a whole boatload of ingredients that we may not want in our daily diet.
+There’s no hiding the fact that commercially prepared liquid coffee creamer has a whole bunch of ingredients that we may not want in our daily diet.